Explore Jobs

 10. New Mexico

-These 10 states offer lower daycare costs, although many also offer lower average earnings.
-Even Mississippi (the state where annual daycare costs are only $5,178) still requires a household income of $59,340.
+While these ten states feature lower daycare costs, they typically also offer lower average earnings.
+For instance, even in Mississippi, where annual daycare costs are the lowest at $5,178, a household income of $59,340 is still required for affordability.

 How We Determined This

-We started by incorporating the average cost of childcare for an infant at a childcare center, according to Child Care Aware Of America.
-Since South Dakota was excluded, we did independent research to establish a cost.
+Our analysis began by gathering the average cost of childcare for an infant in a childcare center, referencing data from Child Care Aware of America.
+We conducted independent research to establish costs for South Dakota, which was initially excluded from our dataset.

 Alabama $65,494 $5,715 $11,430